A. The Ark of the Covenant is brought to the temple.

 Now Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel, to King Solomon in Jerusalem, that they might bring up the ark of the covenant of the Lord from the City of David, which is Zion.
 Therefore all the men of Israel assembled with King Solomon at the feast in the month of Ethanim, which is the seventh month.

 a.
-Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel: Solomon intended this to be a spectacular "opening ceremony" for the temple.
-It was probably on the scale of the large productions in our modern Olympic opening ceremonies.
+Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel: Solomon intended this to be a spectacular opening ceremony for the temple.
+It was probably on the scale of the large productions in our modern Olympic Games opening ceremonies.

 b.
-That they might bring up the ark of the covenant of the Lord: The temple wasn't "open" until the ark of the covenant was set in the most holy place.
+That they might bring up the ark of the covenant of the Lord: The temple wasn’t ready to operate until the ark of the covenant was set in the most holy place.
 The ark was the most important item in the temple.

 2. (3-9) The ark of the covenant is set in the Holy of Holies.